FanDuel Promo Code Unlocks Bet $5, Win $150 Promo for College Basketball Betting & Odds

 College hoops is heating up and you can find a lot of the top teams in action this week.
-Tonight, we'll see #8 Duke travel to Florida and battle Miami.
-On Thursday, we'll see No. 3 Purdue take on Rutgers while No. 4 Arizona hosts No. 21 Washington State.
+Tonight, we'll see No. 3 Purdue take on Rutgers while No. 4 Arizona hosts No. 21 Washington State.
+You also have a full slate of NBA odds to wager on, as pro basketball returns to action following the All Star Break.

 Whether you're betting on these games or any of the NBA/NHL action taking place this weekend, make sure to grab your $150 in bonus bets with the latest FanDuel promo code.